nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/maven-usage.md

 ### Configure Hotfix Repositories

-Nuxeo customers have access to two additional repositories where the "hotfix" artifacts are deployed: `hotfix-releases` and&nbsp;`hotfix-snapshots`.
+Nuxeo customers have access to two additional repositories where the "hotfix" artifacts are deployed: `hotfix-releases` and `hotfix-snapshots`.
 Contact the Nuxeo support to get an account.

 Add the repositories in your POM: